![]() |

 element of tonight's crowd, nine years ago is ancient history.
 For them,

-schoolers, it's greatest hits a-go-go.
-The old songs are rolled out
+the old schoolers, it's greatest hits a-go-go.
+The old songs are rolled

-with vintage aplomb.
-'Crimson' is a nostalgic anthem - this was a Slimelight
+out with vintage aplomb.
+'Crimson' is a nostalgic anthem - this was

-dancefloor hit in its day, believe it or not.
-The rocking groove and
+a Slimelight dancefloor hit in its day, believe it or not.
+The rocking

-conversational vocal of 'Stranger To None' comes over well, the punchy
+groove and conversational vocal of 'Stranger To None' comes over well,

-soundmix helping the guitar to power the song along.
-The audience gets
+the punchy soundmix helping the guitar to power the song along.
+The

-into it, youngsters and oldsters alike, and that neatly illustrates
+audience gets into it, youngsters and oldsters alike, and that neatly

-All Living Fear's secret superpower: now, as then, they can always get
+illustrates All Living Fear's secret superpower: now, as then, they

 Theatres Des Vampires: Website | MySpace All Living Fear: Website | MySpace For more photos from this gig, find the bands by name here. |